ben-laufer/DMRichR/README.md

 9. Manhattan and Q-Qplots
 10. Blocks of methylation and background blocks

+## DMR Interpretation

+Fold changes are not utilized in this workflow.
+Rather, the focus is the beta coefficient, which is representative of the average [effect size](https://www.leeds.ac.uk/educol/documents/00002182.htm); however, it is on the scale of the [arcsine transformed differences](https://www.ncbi.nlm.nih.gov/pubmed/29481604) and must be divided by pi (3.14) to be similar to the mean methylation difference over a DMR.
+Therefore, all observed differences are approximately greater than an average 5% difference in methylation, which is an established cut-off for a detectable difference in DNA methylation that is reproducible by independent technologies.
+There is also the raw difference column, which shows the percent difference in raw (non-smoothed methylation values) and in general will reflect overall difference in a DMR, although in some cases the weighting of the smoothing may change the value and its directionality.
+You can also read a general summary of the drmseq approach on [EpiGenie](https://epigenie.com/dmrseq-powers-whole-genome-bisulfite-sequencing-analysis/).

+## Citation

+If you use **DMRichR** in published research please cite the following 3 articles:

+Laufer BI, Hwang H, Vogel Ciernia A, Mordaunt CE, LaSalle JM.
+Whole genome bisulfite sequencing of Down syndrome brain reveals regional DNA hypermethylation and novel disease insights. *bioRxiv*, 2018. **doi**: [10.1101/428482](https://doi.org/10.1101/428482)

+Korthauer K, Chakraborty S, Benjamini Y, and Irizarry RA.
+Detection and accurate False Discovery Rate control of differentially methylated regions from Whole Genome Bisulfite Sequencing. *Biostatistics*, 2018. **doi**:[10.1093/biostatistics/kxy007](https://doi.org/10.1093/biostatistics/kxy007)

+Hansen KD, Langmead B, Irizarry RA.
+BSmooth: from whole genome bisulfite sequencing reads to differentially methylated regions. *Genome Biology*, 2012. **doi**: [10.1186/gb-2012-13-10-r83](https://doi.org/10.1186/gb-2012-13-10-r83)

 ## Acknowledgements

 This workflow is primarily based on the [dmrseq](https://www.bioconductor.org/packages/release/bioc/html/dmrseq.html) and [bsseq](https://www.bioconductor.org/packages/release/bioc/html/bsseq.html) bioconductor packages.
 I would like to thank [Keegan Korthauer](https://github.com/kdkorthauer), the creator of dmrseq, for helpful conceptual advice in establishing and optimizing this workflow.
 I would like to thank [Matt Settles](https://github.com/msettles) from the [UC Davis Bioinformatics Core](https://github.com/ucdavis-bioinformatics) for advice on creating an R package and use of the tidyverse.
 I would like to thank Rochelle Coulson for a script that was developed into the PCA function.
 I would also like to thank Blythe Durbin-Johnson and Annie Vogel Ciernia for statistical consulting that enabled the global and chromosomal methylation statistics.
 Finally, I would like to thank [Nikhil Joshi](https://github.com/najoshi) from the [UC Davis Bioinformatics Core](https://github.com/ucdavis-bioinformatics) for troubleshooting of a [resource issue](https://github.com/kdkorthauer/dmrseq/commit/38dea275bb53fcff3a0df93895af759b15c90e3e).